ijh85/quantum-dynamic-programming/README.md

 ## Usage

 Each solution is implemented as a separate Python script.
 The `hybrid_solution.py` and `quantum_solution.py` scripts require access to a D-Wave quantum annealer.
-Before running a script, adjust the algorithm parameters and set the results to either print or save to a directory.
+Before running a script, adjust the algorithm's parameters and set the results to either print or save to a directory.

 ```bash
 python classical_solution.py